 Admission Criteria and Eligibility:

-- The candidate should Minimum 12th (Senior secondary) pass from any reorganization Board / institutions.
-We always recommend the candidate should pass at least bachelor degree, so that it will be bit easier to provide placements.
-Graduate students get job placement on direct payroll in big comapnies, and 12th students will get placement in small companies or in sub-brokers office.
+- The candidate should Minimum 12th (Senior Secondary) pass from any reorganization Board/institutions.
+We always recommend the candidate should pass at least bachelor degree so that it will be a bit easier to provide placements.
+Graduate students get job placement on the direct payroll in big companies, and 12th students will get placement in small companies or in sub-brokers office.

 - *placement guarantee refers to (After getting NCFM and NISM Certification of all 10 modules covered in adv. diploma course)

-- All original documents-10th,12th graduation,other professional degree certification and mark sheets must be submitted in as a self attested copy/copies at the branch at time of admission and originals must be shown to the center In Charge, failing which admission may be cancelled
+- All original documents-10th,12th graduation, other professional degree certification and mark sheets must be submitted in as a self-attested copy/copies at the branch at the time of admission and originals must be shown to the center In Charge, failing which admission may be cancelled

-- 95%attendence is must during the programme in each module opted by student.
+- 95%attendence is must during the programme in each module opted by the student.

-- Remarks /Recommendation of faculty and center Head will be taken in record after each class
+- Remarks /Recommendation of faculty and center Head will be taken in the record after each class

-- Decision of Center in Charge center Head will be final.
+- The decision of Center in Charge and center Head will be final.